Hi-Angel/notes-backup/ebpf.md

+# Stacks

+Per [this article](https://lwn.net/Articles/852112/), bpftrace lacks ability to map stack frames to functions if a sw was built without frame-pointers.

 # Profiling

 There're ebpf-based scripts for profiling called `bcc-tools` https://github.com/iovisor/bcc/ There's `-f` switch so their output can be passed to `perf` flamegraph.